 Azure Multi-Factor Authentication helps safeguard access to data and applications while meeting user demand for a simple sign-in process.
-It delivers strong authentication via a range of easy verification options—phone call, text message, or mobile app notification—allowing users to choose the method they prefer.
+It delivers strong authentication with a range of easy verification options—phone call, text message, or mobile app notification—allowing users to choose the method they prefer.

 Multi-Factor Authentication for Office 365 helps secure access to Office 365 applications at no additional cost.
-Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of Software-as-a-Service (SaaS) applications, including Salesforce, Dropbox, and other popular services.
+Multi-Factor Authentication is also available with Azure Active Directory Premium and thousands of software-as-a-service (SaaS) applications, including Salesforce, Dropbox, and other popular services.